pnuu/fmiopendata/wfs.md

 ## ECMWF weather forecast for observation stations as simple feature.

 This stored query fetch ECMWF weather forecast for observation stations in Finland.
-The forcast is returned as simple feature form.
+The forecast is returned as simple feature form.
 By default, forecast is returned for the next 36 hours.

 * Query ID: `ecmwf::forecast::surface::obsstations::simple`
 * Available arguments: